u8sand/evpro_to_blackboard/README.md

-# exam_to_blackboard
+# evpro_to_blackboard
-Convert your exam to blackboard format
+Convert your EvPro-exported exam to blackboard format

 ## Development